 frieze Magazine & McEvoy Foundation for the Arts present present a digital discussion on Abolition Citizenship, Frederick Douglass and Art Education

-The program will focus on the relationship of the academy to racial politics, and address the ways in which universities play a key role in changing the landscape of social justice by inspiring radical art practice.
+The program focuses on the relationship of the academy to racial politics, and address the ways in which universities play a key role in changing the landscape of social justice by inspiring radical art practice.

 Isaac Julien, Filmmaker and installation artist and Co-founder, Isaac Julien Lab, UC Santa Cruz